spencertipping/wumber/design/splines.md

 Maybe we should think of NURBS as outputs of an optimization problem, rather than having them be hand-drawn.
 You specify what you need the part to do (in terms of forces), and the solver minimizes total weight/machining cost/etc.

+## Rethinking things
+Splines were always an approximation from a design perspective.
+Real-world processes yield things that are spline-like, but splines don't provide a physically significant basis (even in the IGA sense: we can coerce finite elements, but nothing about our materials is particularly well suited to that representation).

+...so maybe the right challenge is to find different ways to do spline-like things, ideally using some sort of simulation-based optimizer.
+If we want chamfered corners, we create a cost function for sharp edges.